ocfl-archive/gocfl/pkg/appendfs/README.md

 ### `EnsureFS(fsys fs.FS) (FS, error)`

-The helper function `EnsureFS` checks if a given `fs.FS` implements the `streamfs.FS` interface (i.e., supports write access).
+The helper function `EnsureFS` checks if a given `fs.FS` implements the `appendfs.FS` interface (i.e., supports write access).
 If it does, it returns the casted interface; otherwise, an error is reported.

 ## Project Usage

-`streamfs.FS` is used in many places within `gocfl` to abstract the storage layer.
+`appendfs.FS` is used in many places within `gocfl` to abstract the storage layer.
 It allows other packages (such as `ocfl`, `extension`, etc.) to create files and directories without having to worry about the underlying implementation (local file system, S3, etc.).